What you do today matters.

 7 | They Track Their Spending

-It doesn’t matter how many zeros they have on the end of their money, they still manage it.
+It doesn’t matter how many zeros they have on the end of their money, they still make sure to manage it.

 They have full control of their financial future.